 This sale is subject to all of the clauses outlined in the GCSurplus

-General Terms and Conditions of Use.
+General Terms and Conditions A, unless otherwise stated.

 The Purchaser must also pay particular attention to the following clauses.